smilevideo/cryptopals/README.md

 *(please let me know if this is not the case)*

 ## Current Progress:
-working on Set 1, challenge 4
+working on set 1, challenge 4